dhis2/cli-style/docs/migrate-guide.md

+# Migration Guide

-# From previous d2-style version to 5.x
+## From previous d2-style version to 5.x

 Going from a previous version of d2-style, it is best to first uninstall it, only to install it fresh after.